The State Second Pension Explained

 To put this all in context, let’s have a brief look at the State Earnings Related Pension Scheme (SERPS), the predecessor of S2P first.

 SERPS was introduced by the Social Security Pensions Act 1975 and began on 6 April 1978.
 It was a state pension in addition to the basic state pension for employed individuals (the self-employed were not eligible) and was based on earnings between the lower and upper earnings limits (LEL and UEL) commonly known as ‘middle band earnings’.

 When it was first introduced the benefit under SERPS was calculated as 1.25% of middle band earnings (which were revalued each year in line with national average earnings (NAE)) for each year of your working life, up to a maximum of 20 years.
 It is worth noting that you could use the best 20 years.
 The maximum was therefore 25% (1.25% x 20) of middle band earnings.
-This applied to everyone with a State Pension Age (SPA) before 6 April 1999.
+This applied to everyone with a state pension age before 6 April 1999.

-After changes announced in the Social Security Act 1986, if your SPA was 6 April 1999 or later you were entitled to a reduced benefit of 20% of average revalued lifetime earnings in respect of accrual from 6 April 1988.
-So, you were no longer able to use the best 20 years.
-The 20% restriction would apply in full to those with a SPA on or after 6 April 2009.
-If your SPA was in the period 6 April 1999 to 5 April 2009 you would get between 20% and 25% for post 6 April 1988 accrual only.
+The Social Security Act 1986 made changes that meant that if your state pension age was on or after 6 April 1999 you were entitled to a reduced benefit of 20% of average revalued lifetime earnings for accrual from 6 April 1988.
+It was no longer possible to use the best 20 years earnings.
+If your state pension age was in the period 6 April 1999 to 5 April 2009 you would get between 20% and 25% for post 6 April 1988 accrual only.

 SERPS accrual ended on 5 April 2002 when it was replaced by the State Second Pension.